 Atari's National Pac-Man Day celebrates the home console release of the arcade classic.
-Atari thought about dedicated an entire day towards Pac-Man in hopes of lifting their iconic character alongside the likes of other people who have their own day.
+Atari thought about dedicating an entire day towards Pac-Man in hopes of lifting their iconic character alongside the likes of other people who have their own day.
 They actually put on a bit of a show, holding public events at certain locations with things like competitions and the chance for kids to shake hands with a man dressed in an uncomfortable Pac-Man outfit.
 On April 3rd, 1982, Atari finally declared the day to be National Pac-Man day!

 Let The Games Begin!